 dPCO2=gMarsmCO2Vatmdz↔ PCO2= gMarsmCO2 AMars-1 (2)

-Here, AMarsAMars is the surface area of Mars.
+Here, AMars is the surface area of Mars.

 Further considerations on depth of carbon sequestration

 The thickness of surface-exposed ultramafic regions on Mars varies, with olivine-rich sheet scarps in Nili Fossae reaching between 100-500 meters (e.g., 22, 82).
 However, the thicknesses of other ultramafic outcrops remain unmeasured.
 Based on density-driven differentiation models of terrestrial planets, ultramafic rock content is expected to increase with depth.
 Observations of olivine-bearing rocks within the 10 km deep walls of Valles Marineris (42, 52) support this hypothesis.
 Despite this, global crustal density estimates (30) suggest that ultramafic rocks do not dominate the deeper Martian crust.